Jimbno/UU-Tex/README.md

 # UU-Tex

+This packs main focus is retexturing GT5U, specifically GTNH's version.
+So far most base GT blocks and items have been retextured.
+The goal is to completely retexture base GT, then all other GT5U related mods.
+This pack works best with `use_machine_metal_tint` set to `false` in the gregtech config.

 ## Features

-- All GT related multiblock machines retextured including GT++, TecTech, Good Generator, etc.
+- All GT related multiblock machines retextured including GT++, TecTech, Goodgenerator, etc.
 - All circuit tiers retextured, same for pistons, motors, etc.
-- Other random retextured blocks, i.e. Ender IO conduits, Foresty workbench etc.
+- Other random retextured blocks, ie ender io conduit, foresty workbench etc.

 ## UU-Tex Tweaks and Addons